 Sipping a Cabernet Sauvignon en-route my long haul flight back to India from New Zealand, I settle down to watch a movie.
-But my mind flips focus and my eyes refuse to converge.
+But my mind flips focus, and my eyes refuse to converge.

 A time-lapse of tangled mountains, meandering lakes, breathtaking landscapes with the golden sun transforming swaths of acreage into a frenzy of color… flashes before my eyes.

-Oh, the delicious splendour of newfangled memories!
+Oh, the delicious splendor of newfangled memories!

 My heart says Stop.
 Turn the aircraft around.
 I need to hug New Zealand one more time.

 ‘Ventral Striatum’ is a part of the brain that is said to light up at the sight of pretty objects.
 Well, my poor ventral striatum didn’t get a moment’s shut-eye in the last ten days as I drove across the Southern and Northern Islands of New Zealand with my travel buddies.

 After such a glorious real-life spectacle, an in-flight movie seems so inane.
 I switch off the TV and pull out my iPad as an urge to pay back my host country in some way, ANY way, takes over.